 Women's Football: The Rise of the Lionesses

-With a longer history than expected and clubs being formed as early as 1890, women’s football has evolved significantly since the FA banned it from its clubs’ grounds with the view that the sport was ‘quite unsuitable for females.’
-Since 1969 when the Women’s FA was formed, female footballers have been taking the world by storm.
+Women have been playing football for as long as there's been a game to play, despite the FA banning it from it's club grounds with the view that it was "quite unsuitable for females".
+Since 1969, when the Women's FA was formed, female footballers have been taking the world by storm.

 Growing Support

-The everchanging world of English women’s football saw a triumph for equality recently when Barclays announced that they would become their first title sponsor.
-The multinational company has bought a multi-million-pound deal to the sport that will start from next season and offer a £500,000 prize to those who win the newly branded FA Women’s Super League.
+The everchanging world of English women’s football saw a triumph for equality this year when Barclays announced that they would become the first title sponsor of the Women's Super League and the Women's Championship.
+The multinational company has bought a multi-million-pound deal to the sport that will offer a £500,000 prize to those who win the newly branded FA Women’s Super League.

-This marks a monumental milestone for women’s football as it is set to gain more fans and revenue, taking female football one step closer to gender equality.
-This amazing opportunity also aims to create a scheme titled the FA Girls’ Football School Partnership which is aiming to help develop girls access to football in schools.
+This marks a monumental milestone for women’s football as it is set to gain more fans and revenue.
+This amazing opportunity also aims to create a scheme titled the FA Girls’ Football School Partnership which aims to help develop girls access to football in schools.

-Women’s football has also seen new sponsorships with huge brands such as Lucozade, Budweiser and most notably Boots UK, who will be sponsoring all five nations for three years across this summers Women's World Cup in France and the 2021 European Championship in England.
+Women’s football has also seen new sponsorships with huge brands such as Lucozade, Budweiser and most notably Boots UK, who will be sponsoring the national women's teams of the five home nations for the next three years.

 Higher Attendances

-Another change that could push female football towards an even brighter future is the discussion of using larger stadiums for the friendly matches kicking off this autumn.
-Within talks, Baroness Sue Campbell, the FA’s head of women’s football, did not dismiss grounds such as Manchester City’s Etihad Stadium and Old Trafford which has a capacity or nearing 75,000 making it the largest club football stadium in the UK.
+Earlier this year, conversations began to discuss using larger stadiums for friendly matches.
+Baroness Sue Campbell, the FA's head of women’s football, has not dismissed grounds such as Manchester City’s Etihad Stadium and Old Trafford which has a capacity nearing 75,000, making it the largest club football stadium in the UK.

 Who Run The World?